HelikarLab/COMO/README.md

-# pipelines
+# MADRID: a pipeline for MetAbolic Drug Repurposing IDentification

-This is the home page for pipeline project.
+This is the home page for MADRID.

 ## How To Run application
 - [Install Docker](https://docs.docker.com/install/)